karanvivekbhargava/robot-butler-enpm808x/readme.md

 Where C is a normalization constant, mean is 0 and variance is tuned according to the data.
 The lidar outputs these probabilites.

 ## Sensor Fusion
 After the camera and lidar do the hard work of putting the information in a sensible format, the sensor fusion module takes the two readings and selects the higher probability of the two, for each heading direction.
-Although this might result in some noisy outputs, it gives a high probability of avoiding obstacles.
+Although this might result in some noisy outputs, it avoids obstacles effectively.

-Example: If say we have the incoming probabilities given below where the probabilities correspond to heading directions -30, -20, -10, 10, 20, 30 degrees from current heading direction.
+Example: If say we have the incoming probabilities given below where the probabilities correspond to heading directions -50, -30, -10, 10, 30, 50 degrees from current heading direction.
 ```
 P_image = [0.1, 0.2, 0.3, 0.4, 0.5, 0.6];
 P_lidar = [0.6, 0.5, 0.4, 0.3, 0.2, 0,1];